mhhollomon/codevamping-blog/content/post/chromeos-linux-tips.md

 ---
 layout: post
-title:  "ChromeOS Linux Container (crostini) tips"
+title:  "Chrome OS Linux Container (crostini) tips"
 date: "2018-11-18"
+archives: "2018"
-tags: ["crostini", "ChromeOS", "ChromeBook", "tip"]
+tags: ["crostini", "Chrome OS", "ChromeBook", "tip"]
 ---
 The new Linux Containers available on some ChromeBooks are manna from heaven if you are developer.
-Having full blown Debian based distribution just a click away makes a supported ChromeBook a very usable development platform.
+Having a full blown Debian based distribution just a click away makes supported ChromeBooks very usable development platforms.
 And getting such a device can be cheap.

 Here is a set of tips to help make things a little nicer.